Federal Court challenge as COVID-positive Australians denied vote

 “You’ll start to see a return on areas like our clean energy policy really quickly.”

-Meanwhile, the prime minister will use the final day of campaigning to spruik the government’s economic record.
+Meanwhile, Mr Morrison will use the final day of campaigning to spruik the government’s economic record.

 It comes off the back of unemployment levels dropping to 3.9 per cent, the lowest level since 1974.

-Mr Morrison said the unemployment levels were a sign the government’s economic plan was working.
+Mr Morrison said jobless rate was a sign the government’s economic plan was working.

 -with AAP